cinghioz/HealthBranches/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 First of all, the data with which the questions will be created must be added.
-Two types of data are needed: the text associated with a condition/symptom (.txt) and the associated paths (.csv).
+Two types of data are needed: the text associated with a condition/symptom (.txt) and the associated paths (.csv):
+1. <p align="left">Texts must be added in the data/kgbase folder, one for each condition</p>
+2. <p align="left">Paths must be added in the paths folder, one for each condition</p>.
+Each line of a csv containing paths consists of 3 elements: <b>source</b>, <b>leaf</b>, <b>paths</b>.
+The source will always be the same (the problem to be solved) while the leaves change according to the sequence of decisions made in the path

 _For more examples, please refer to the [Documentation](https://example.com)_